comp426-2022-spring/a99-jishui/docs/planning.md

     Status updates - Backend working on fetching more data and creating usable data, Frontend working on the Home Page.

  - **6th Meeting: April 23rd, 2022**\
+    Worked on minor changes to the Frontend and Backend and created a schedule for the End of Semester.

  - **7th Meeting: April 24th, 2022**\
+    Added Login/Signup pages.
+Created data boxes on Home Page.
+Created database for Login/Signup data.

+ - **8th Meeting: April 30th, 2022**\
+    Finishing touches!
+Updated the Home Page and worked on linking the Login Frontend to the Backend.
+Also edited and created documentation and beautified our application.